marinbilba/IGift/README.md

 As a user, I want to be notified before the events start date

 **C**
-As a user, I want to receive suggestions of gifts that are similar to what my friends wished
-As a user, I want to be able to customize the event notification
 As a user, I want to see the upcoming holidays and gift suggestions for my friends

 **W**
+As a user, I want to receive suggestions of gifts that are similar to what my friends wished